clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 Starting a workload
 ===================

-Because we are using self signed certificates and our debug code counts on AJAX being able to communicate directly with the keystone service, you need to find a way to accept the certificate for the keystone service before you will be able to launch a workload.
+Because we are using self-signed certificates and our debug code counts on AJAX being able to communicate directly with the keystone service, you need to find a way to accept the certificate for the keystone service before you will be able to launch a workload.
 For some browsers, it's sufficient to go to the controller's web server and accept the certificate.
-You may also update your system's CA certs on the system your browser is running on to include the keystone .pem file.
+You may also update your system's CA certs on the system your browser is running on to include the keystone ``.pem`` file.
 You'll have to check your operating system's instructions on how to do this.
-For Chrome* on Linux, there seems to be further unexplained issues, so that browser is unfortunately not able to be used right now.
+For Chrome* on Linux, other problems persist, so that browser is unfortunately not a working option at this time.

-To start a workload, you will first need to login as a valid user with permissions for one or more projects (tenants).
+To start a workload, you will first need to log in as a valid user with permissions for one or more projects (tenants).

 `https://192.168.0.1:8889/login <http://192.168.0.1:8889/login>`__